Ex-LSU receivers shine in Week One of NFL season

 We Got Déjà vu@JoeyB ➡️ @Real10jayy__ 📺 FOX pic.twitter.com/EBZPl0Y79j— LSU Football (@LSUfootball) September 12, 2021

-What comes to mind is a Bengals 4th and 1 attempt from their own 30-yard line that was stuffed and resulted in a touchdown four plays later by the Vikings, cutting the lead to 21-14.
+What comes to mind is a Bengals 4th and 1 attempt from their 30-yard line that was stuffed and resulted in a touchdown four plays later by the Vikings, cutting the lead to 21-14.
 Burrow was sacked five times in this game, one of them by former Tiger Danielle Hunter.
-The debate of protection or weapons for Burrow has lingered since before the draft, having gone Ja’Marr Chase then tackle Jackson Carman from Clemson in the second round.
+Before the draft, the debate of protection or weapons for Burrow has lingered, having gone Ja'Marr Chase then tackle Jackson Carman from Clemson in the second round.
 Carman only played five special teams snaps during the game.

 Chase shined in his debut.
-Ja’Marr caught five of seven attempts for 101 yards and a touchdown, and was the most targeted Bengal’s receiver for the day.
-Three of those receptions extended drives for the Bengals as Chase was targeted often to move the chains.
-Ja’Marr’s first touchdown of his career came just before halftime on a 50-yard bomb that was cut up with the LSU clip above.
+Ja'Marr caught five of seven attempts for 101 yards and a touchdown and was the most targeted Bengal receiver for the day.
+Three of those receptions extended drives for the Bengals as Chase was often targeted to move the chains.
+Ja'Marr's first touchdown of his career came just before halftime on a 50-yard bomb that was cut up with the LSU clip above.

 By the way...